CSC207-2023F-UofT/grade-api/readme.md

 2. For each feature, think about whether it is possible to implement, given the current functionality provided by the Grade API.
 If it isn't possible, identify what new capabilities would need to be added.
-And if it is possible, think about what the computational steps would be to add the feature to the program.
+And if it is possible, think about what the steps would need to be taken to implement the feature in the program.

-3. As a team, develop a plan for implementing a feature which you feel is possible to implement by using the existing Grade API.
-See below for a suggested feature if your group isn't sure which one to work on.

-Suggested Feature:

-Calculate the average grade of all team members in a given course.
-This can be achieved using the existing Grade API.

-For the feature, you will need to:

-- add a new button for it (follow the template provided)
-- add a use case class for it (follow the template provided)

-Your team can work together or divide into subteams to tackle each necessary piece...
+3. You may have noticed that the functionality for `My Team -> Get Average Grade` isn't actually implemented yet (see the TODOs in the code).
+As a team, work to implement this feature and confirm that it works.

+Note: Your team can choose how you want to work on this part, but below is our suggestions.

-Note: One of you should invite the others to one project so that you can push to a common repo.
+Suggested logistics: One of you should invite the others to collaborate on their fork of the original repo on GitHub.
+You can do this in your repo on GitHub under `Settings -> Collaborators`.
-Remember to work on a branch and use a pull request to contribute your code and review.
+This will allow you to push branches to a common repo and then use pull requests to contribute your code and review.

+## Task 4 Bonus

+If your team finishes the above task and has extra time, we encourage you to go through the code base in more detail and think critically about the structure of the code.
+What strikes you as being good design?
+What feels like it could be improved or restructured to make the code better?
+How easy would it be to implement new functionality into the program?

+In lecture this week, we will finish our initial tour of Clean Architecture with a full example designed with Clean Architecture in mind.
+You might find it useful to revisit this code base after to see what parts align with Clean Architecture and which parts do not.